Home / Specifications / cdsc-wg1-02 - Client Registration

 The following list of strings are an enumerated set of registration field types that are valid type values in the registration field object.

-• registration_field - This field should be submitting with the Client Registration Request as the field_name.
+• registration_field - This field should be submitted with the Client Registration Request as the field_name.
 This type of registration field MUST also have field_name and format values.
 If this field is optional as part of registration, default must also be defined in the registration field object.

-3.6.
+3.7.
 Registration Field Formats

 Registration Field formats define the data type of submitted values for these fields in Client Registration Requests.